isaac-sim/IsaacLab/docs/source/overview/developer-guide/development.rst

 For example, for robot learning, it is essential to have complete control over simulation stepping and all the other functionalities instead of asynchronously waiting for the simulator to step.
-In such cases, it is necessary to write a standalone application that launches the simulator using :class:`~omni.isaac.lab.app.AppLauncher` and allows complete control over the simulation through the :class:`~omni.isaac.lab.sim.SimulationContext` class.
+In such cases, it is necessary to write a standalone application that launches the simulator using :class:`~isaaclab.app.AppLauncher` and allows complete control over the simulation through the :class:`~isaaclab.sim.SimulationContext` class.

 The following snippet shows how to write a standalone application: